 - Alter or vary your running routes often.
 Don’t be a habitual runner.

 - Get a map for your family and highlight your routes.
 Number your routes and let your family know before you leave what route you are running.
 You can often get maps from your township or county in which you live.
 Use a highlighter and map out your most common routes.
 This is also helpful should law enforcement or emergency services need to look for you as well.
 If you say you will be running along a designated route, stay on that route so people can find you!

-- If you are travelling or unfamiliar with an area, seek out a running club or local running store.
+- If you are traveling or unfamiliar with an area, seek out a running club or local running store.
 Local running clubs and club contacts can be found on the rrca.org website.
 In most cases, they will be happy to have you visit or provide you additional information about the area.

 - When possible run with a running partner or dog.